1.1 Cultivating therapy

 The importance of searching for spaces and times of observation

 That means dedicating time to observe the beauty of our plants and to take a walk along the paths of life in our edible gardens.
 The moment when the seeds germinate is a very special moment for the persons that have participated in the sowing, since they can enjoy the view of the edible creativity they have made possible.
-It is important to identify interesting places where our users can observe and learn the various roles these places play.
+It is important to identify interesting places where our beneficiaries can observe and learn the various roles these places play.
 They can for example observe how during the rainy seasons the rainwater flows into the swales in the edible gardens and listen how it drops into the pond or how in a dry season the affluent of the natural treatment plant becomes a permanent pond.

 Promotion of instructive and funny therapeutic activities

-We talk about shared learning, mutual help, job satisfaction, promotion of concentration, attention, relationships and social skills of all the students.
+We talk about shared learning, mutual help, job satisfaction, promotion of concentration, attention, appearance, relationships and interpersonal skills of all the students.
 We show the seeds germination tests as an example of a funny and educational activity: a unique opportunity for the students to reason and learn about photosynthesis, the nature’s productive process by excellence.
-We trigger a feeling of intrigue for the future germination of the seeds they have sown, making them impatient and interested to monitor the sowing.
+We trigger a feeling of curiosity for the future germination of the seeds they have sown, making them impatient and interested to monitor the sowing.
 We encourage them to see the difference between the seedlings of weeds and the ones of vegetables.

 The importance of acquiring a sensation of belonging and fulfilment

 The students feel fulfilled and pleased when they observe what they have created, there is a feeling of well-being.
-We emphasize the feeling to belong somewhere with the role of the guided visits to the farm (Figure 1.13) and with the foot and hand therapies in the bioconstruction workshops.
+We emphasize the feeling to belong somewhere with the role of the guided visits to the farm (Figure I.13) and with the foot and hand therapies in the bioconstruction workshops.
 These techniques are therapeutic because they are executed in groups and in a fun and dynamic way, for example, by stomping mud in a circle and listening to music.

 Figure 1.13 – Images that show the feeling of belonging.
 To the left a collage of pictures of different experiences of the CEE workers and to the right an example of CEE worker explaining his experience to the staff of the Santa Cruz de Tenerife Day Center in the edible gardens.